Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones prohibited on/over Open Space Authority property.
-Permit required for civilian operations.
-Emergency and law enforcement operations exempt.
+Drones prohibited on Open Space Authority property unless specific permit granted by the Authority.
+Emergency response, firefighting, and law enforcement are exempt.

 View source